Category Theory for Programming: Equivalence of Categories

 \end{dfn}

-So although $U$ is not an isomorphism, it does induce an equivalence of categories: \begin{exer} Show that $U$ induces an equivalence of categories. \end{exer}
+So, although $U$ is not an isomorphism, it does induce an equivalence of categories: \begin{exer} Show that $U$ induces an equivalence of categories. \end{exer}

 \begin{exer} Let $\CC$ be the category whose objects are categories with a unique object and whose morphisms are functors between these one-object categories, i.e. $\CC$ is the (full) subcategory of $\CAT$ generated by the categories with a unique object.
-Show that $\CC$ is equivalent to the category $\MON$ of monoids. \\ What happens if we do not consider $\CC$ to consist of those categories with a unique object, but with a unique object up to isomorphism, i.e. $\CC$ is the category whose objects are categories $\DD$ which satisfy the following property:
+Show that $\CC$ is equivalent to the category $\MON$ of monoids. \end{exer} \begin{exer} In the previous exercise, what happens if we do not consider $\CC$ to consist of those categories with a unique object, but with a unique object up to isomorphism?
+In other words, consider $\CC$ as the category whose objects are categories $\DD$ which satisfy the following property:

 \end{exer}

 The following exercise gives a characterization of a functor being an equivalence.
 However, in order to show this, one has to use the axiom of choice which means (informally) that if the following property holds: